Olex2/Olex2Manual/Tasks/09_twinned_structures.md

     - Fo>>Fc for the majority of the most disagreeable reflections.
 Disagreeable reflections can be omitted under `@Info|Bad-Reflections` and clicking on **Exclude**.
 In addition under, `@Info|Reflection-Statistics` a plot of Fo-Fc should have a gradient of ~1 and an intercept ~0, without many reflection deviating from this line.
 Any reflections that have been omitted will be greyed out, while Fo/Fc versus the resolution should have a value of ~1.
     - R1 and wR2 remain unexpectedly high based on the Rint value.
 Generally the R1 value should be approximately similar to the Rint upon completion, see `@Info|Refinement-Indicators` and `@Info|Reflection-Statistics-Summary`.
     - Weights: the second value of the weighting scheme remains very high e.g.> 5.
 To check this see `@Work|Refine|Weights`.
 - Higher symmetry crystal systems in the lower symmetry Laue classes are often subject to merohedral twinning so this is always worth checking.
-Possible twin laws can be searched for under `@Tools|Twinning|Search for Twin Laws`.
+Possible twin laws can be searched for under `@Tools|Twinning|Search-for-Twin-Laws`.

 The first 3 points on the list above should be assessed within the data processing software.
 The remaining points can be checked within Olex2.